circleci/circleci-docs/jekyll/_cci2/skip-build.md

 - Server v2.x
 ---

-This document describes how to skip or cancel pipelines.
+This document describes how to skip or cancel work when triggering pipelines.
 There are a couple of ways to do this.
-A pipeline can be skipped on commit, or by using the auto-cancel feature.
+The jobs within a pipeline can be skipped on commit, or workflows can be cancelled using the auto-cancel feature.
 Both methods are described below.

 * TOC
 {:toc}